bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 configuration.ini
 ~~~~~~~~~~~~~~~~~

-Since 16.2 the |bareosWebui| introduced an additional configuration file besides the directors.ini file named configuration.ini where you are able to adjust some parameters of the webui to your needs.
+Since 16.2 the |webui| introduced an additional configuration file besides the directors.ini file named configuration.ini where you are able to adjust some parameters of the webui to your needs.
 Please see :ref:`section-webui-configuration-files` for more details.

 Additional information
 ----------------------